-To ready building occupants for the exiting of a building during a fire or related building emergency.
+To ready building occupants for the exiting of a building during a fire or related building emergency, where evacuation is necessary.
 Fire drills will be used as an avenue to:

 - Identify problems with fire alarm components.

 - Monitor the evacuation of the building.

 - Provide information on the amount of time it takes to evacuate a building.

 To meet the requirement made by the State of Louisiana Office of Risk Management for an annual fire drill to be conducted in all state owned or leased buildings.
 This requirement is based upon federal regulations (29CFR1910.38) and National Fire Protection Association Standard (NFPA 101, Life Safety Code, Section 4.7).

 Shall ensure that pre-planned drills are conducted at least once each fiscal year for each occupied building utilized by McNeese State University and shall ensure that each residence hall has two fire drills during the fall and spring semesters and one during the summer semester.
 Life Safety Code" - Annex A - Chapter 4, Section 4.7 - Fire Drills and in 4.7.5 – Under Simulated Conditions it states " Drills shall be held at expected and unexpected times and under varying conditions to simulate the unusual conditions that can occur in an actual emergency."

 Shall pre-plan, schedule, and coordinate all fire drills with the Physical Plant Director and the University’s Deputy Chief of Police/Safety Officer so that advance notification can be made to appropriate maintenance and emergency personnel as well as the Building Coordinator(s).